In-Center HemodialysisIn-Center Hemodialysis

 Your clinical manager

 Your clinical manager is a registered nurse (RN) in charge of the dialysis center.
-He or she supervises all of your treatment team members and ensures that you are getting the care you need.
+He or she supervises all of your care team members and ensures that you are getting the care you need.

 Your dialysis nurse